Czech Republic: Foreign relations

 The Czech Republic has ranked as one of the safest or most peaceful countries for the past few decades.
 It is a member of the United Nations, the European Union, NATO, OECD, Council of Europe and is an observer to the Organization of American States.
 The embassies of most countries with diplomatic relations with the Czech Republic are located in Prague, while consulates are located across the country.

 The Czech passport is restricted by visas.
 According to the 2018 Henley & Partners Visa Restrictions Index, Czech citizens have visa-free access to 173 countries, which ranks them 7th along with Malta and New Zealand.
 The World Tourism Organization ranks the Czech passport 24th.
 The US Visa Waiver Program applies to Czech nationals.

 The Prime Minister and Minister of Foreign Affairs have primary roles in setting foreign policy, although the President also has influence and represents the country abroad.
 Membership in the European Union and NATO is central to the Czech Republic's foreign policy.
 The Office for Foreign Relations and Information (ÚZSI) serves as the foreign intelligence agency responsible for espionage and foreign policy briefings, as well as protection of Czech Republic's embassies abroad.

 The Czech Republic has ties with Slovakia, Poland and Hungary as a member of the Visegrád Group, as well as with Germany, Israel, the United States and the European Union and its members.
+After 2020, relations with Asian democratic states, such as Taiwan, are being strengthened.
+Conversely, the Czech Republic has long had bad relations with Russia; from 2021, the Czech Republic appears on Russia's official list of enemy countries.
+The Czech Republic also has problematic relations with China.

 Czech officials have supported dissenters in Belarus, Moldova, Myanmar and Cuba.

-Famous Czech diplomats of the past included Count Philip Kinsky of Wchinitz and Tettau, Karl Philipp, Prince of Schwarzenberg, Edvard Beneš, Jan Masaryk, Jiří Dienstbier and Prince Karel Schwarzenberg.
+Famous Czech diplomats of the past included Jaroslav Lev of Rožmitál, Humprecht Jan Czernin, Count Philip Kinsky of Wchinitz and Tettau, Wenzel Anton, Prince of Kaunitz-Rietberg, Prince Karl Philipp Schwarzenberg, Alois Lexa von Aehrenthal, Ottokar Czernin, Edvard Beneš, Jan Masaryk, Jiří Hájek, Jiří Dienstbier, Michael Žantovský, Petr Kolář, Alexandr Vondra, Prince Karel Schwarzenberg and Petr Pavel.